Bodmer/TFT_eSPI/README.md

 ILI9341 and ST7796 SPI based displays are recommended as starting point for experimenting with this library.

 The library supports some TFT displays designed for the Raspberry Pi (RPi) that are based on a ILI9486 or ST7796 driver chip with a 480 x 320 pixel screen.
 The ILI9486 RPi display must be of the Waveshare design and use a 16 bit serial interface based on the 74HC04, 74HC4040 and 2 x 74HC4094 logic chips.
-Note that due to design variations between these displays not all RPi displays will work with this library, so purchasing a RPi display of these types solely for use with this library is not recommended.
+Note that due to design variations between these displays not all RPi displays will work with this library, so purchasing a RPi display of these types solely for use with this library is NOT recommended.

 A "good" RPi display is the [MHS-4.0 inch Display-B type ST7796](http://www.lcdwiki.com/MHS-4.0inch_Display-B) which provides good performance.
-This has a dedicated controller and can be clocked at up to 80MHz with the ESP32 (55MHz with STM32 and 40MHz with ESP8266).
-The [MHS-3.5 inch RPi ILI9486](http://www.lcdwiki.com/MHS-3.5inch_RPi_Display) based display is also supported.
+This has a dedicated controller and can be clocked at up to 80MHz with the ESP32 (125MHz with overclocked RP2040, 55MHz with STM32 and 40MHz with ESP8266).
+The [MHS-3.5 inch RPi ILI9486](http://www.lcdwiki.com/MHS-3.5inch_RPi_Display) based display is also supported, however the MHS ILI9341 based display of the same type does NOT work with this library.

 Some displays permit the internal TFT screen RAM to be read, a few of the examples use this feature.
 The TFT_Screen_Capture example allows full screens to be captured and sent to a PC, this is handy to create program documentation.